neurogen-dev/NeuroAPI/.github/README.md

 <p>

 **NeuroAPI** — core of the project.
-RE API server compatible with OpenAI API format.
+Reverse API server compatible with OpenAI API format.
 We provide free access with limits on the number of requests.
 Before using it, please make sure you check out our <a href="https://github.com/Em1tSan/NeuroGPT/wiki#english-language">wiki.

 Endpoints: